ashish-nclouds/nClouds/Oncall/Scripts/python/Punchh/README.md

 ```
 - Need event rule to set on cron to trigger lambda evey 1.8 minute.
-- Lambda checks for latest 3 mails which received within the 120seconds
+- Lambda checks for latest 3 mails which received within 120seconds
 - Using webhook, the email content is notified on slack channel.
 ```